maxthedon/fast-duplicate-finder/flutter_app/fastdupefinder/README.md

 ## License

-MIT License - See LICENSE file for details
+This project is licensed under the GNU General Public License v3.0.
+See the `LICENSE` file in the root of the repository for more details.